sluukkonen/possu/README.md

 ## Features & Goals

-- A Promise-based API which aims to reduce common boilerplate
+- A Promise-based API, which aims to reduce common boilerplate
 - Write raw SQL queries with tagged template strings
-- Support nested queries
+- Supports nested queries
 - Transaction handling
 - First-class TypeScript support
 - Not a framework.
 We let [node-postgres](https://node-postgres.com) handle the